 Whistleblower and Government Fraud

-In our experience, many people are willing to file a qui tam cases and become a whistleblower because they realize that a wrong has been committed and needs to be ‘righted’.
-Absent whistleblowers willingness to step forward, government corruption will never be redressed, and all in this society suffer, including every tax payer.
+In our experience, many people are willing to file a whistleblower and qui tam cases because they realize that a wrong has been committed and needs to be ‘righted’.
+Absent a whistleblower's willingness to step forward, government corruption will fail to be timely addressed to the detriment of society as a whole, including every taxpayer.
 In addition, most qui tam statutes allow for a ‘reward’ system that allows the whistleblower to share in up to 30% of the government’s recovery.

 If you are considering becoming a whistleblower or you simply have a question regarding your rights, you should contact us.
-Your case will be reviewed by an attorney immediately, and provide you with your options.
-As we also practice employment litigation, and cases of this nature usually relate to employment issues, you will be provided the best advice as to your best options regarding both your employment issues and any potential qui tam claim.
+Your case will be reviewed by an attorney immediately who will clearly inform you of your options.
+As we also practice employment litigation, and as cases of this nature usually relate to employment issues, you will be provided the best advice as to your best options regarding both your employment issues and any potential qui tam claim.